 4. Data hostage

-Ask: "Can I export everything—clients, notes, formulas, history?
+Ask: "Can I export everything: clients, notes, formulas, history?
 What format?
 What does it cost?
 How long do I have after cancelling?"

 5. Auto-renewal traps

-Too late.
-Contract auto-renewed two months ago.
+You're eleven months in and you've decided not to renew, but it's too late because the contract auto-renewed two months ago.
 You're locked in for another year.
 This was in clause 14.3, which you didn't read, because nobody reads those.

 Ask: "Does this auto-renew?
 When's the cancellation deadline?
 How exactly do I cancel when I want to?"